1954 Chicago White Sox season

 The 1954 Chicago White Sox season was the team's 54th season in the major leagues, and its 55th season overall.
 They finished with a record of 94–60, good enough for third place in the American League, 17 games behind the first place Cleveland Indians.

+The 1954 Pale Hose were managed for their first 145 games by fourth-year skipper Paul Richards.
+But on September 13, 1954, Richards turned in his resignation to join the seventh-place Baltimore Orioles as both field manager and general manager.
+He departed with Chicago in third place at 91–54, 131/2 games behind Cleveland.
+Coach Marty Marion took the reins and directed the White Sox to a 3–6 record through season's end.